 Skip The Extras & Keep It Simple

-Beyond detergents, don’t forget that fabric softeners and dryer sheets often contain added chemical fragrances and other harsh chemicals that can add to the layer of buildup on your clothing.
-The reason you probably feel you need fabric softener is because your laundry comes out stiff when you use a detergent, but ironically, the stiffness is from the buildup of detergent in your clothing.
+Beyond detergents, don’t forget that fabric detergents and dryer sheets often contain added chemical fragrances and other harsh chemicals that can add to the layer of buildup on your clothing.
+The reason you probably feel you need fabric detergents is because your laundry comes out stiff when you use a detergent, but ironically, the stiffness is from the buildup of detergent in your clothing.
 When I use the soap nuts or laundry ball I find that our clothes aren’t stiff and have no smell at all, they’re odorless, unless I add a few drops of lavender essential oil to the dryer.
-So really, you don’t need fabric softeners or dyer sheets if you go natural.
+So really, you don’t need fabric detergents or dyer sheets if you go natural.
 I found they were very easy to do away with and doing so will save you money and will make your skin happier.
 But if you are looking for a product to soften your clothing and cut back on dryer time, you can try LooHoo Wool Dryer Balls.

 Keeping Whites, Well, White